 What does this mean for SEO?

 Google Instant Preview is now making it easier to convince clients to pay that little bit more and look at website optimisation as a vital part of a websites strategy.
-Now with visual previews of the site, you’ll want to make sure that your sites homepage is looking enticing just as much as your meta description is.
+Now with visual previews of the site, you’ll want to make sure that the homepage of your site is looking enticing just as much as your meta description is.

 Here are some tips to optimise for Instant Previews for Webmasters and SEOs who go that extra step with actual site optimisation: